 Let’s see how to check and correct formatting errors now.

 All text in your CMS is formatted using HTML (hypertext markup language).
 HTML tags enclose words formed in a certain way.

 To check and correct formatting errors after copying and pasting, you need to check the HTML code for your post.
-All CMS systems have the option of switching from a visual input mode to a text one in which you are free to paste the text or see if the previous one is of a neat format.
+All CMS systems have the option to switch from visual content entry to text mode in which you are free to paste the text or see if the previous one is neatly formatted.

 An application such as Notepad on a computer (or Text Editor on a Mac) is often used in parallel with input, in which text from Word is pasted before copying into the CMS system to clear the text of the format.